WHEN DINOSAURS RULED THE EARTH

 The iconic, instantly-recognisable themes aren’t everything, though: Jurassic Park is chock-full of memorable tracks.
 It was only recently though, whilst watching the film with the soundtrack performed live alongside it that I came to appreciate the economy of how it’s used in the film, scenes such as the escape of the T. rex proving all the more immersive for their complete lack of score.

-For my younger self, though, there was another factor behind that sense of immersion.
+For my younger self, however, there was another factor behind that sense of immersion.

 ‘I BRING SCIENTISTS, YOU BRING A ROCK STAR.’